johnserraon/johnserraon.github.io/essays/softeng-club-10-tenets.md

 Whether on your own or among a sea of team members, follow these tenets and you'll be sure to find your own success in the world of software development!

-Some of the above tenets have been selected for further elaboration below (or already have a related write-up talking about them!)
+Some of the above tenets have been selected for further elaboration below —or already have a related write-up talking about them!
 Click on the links to read more about them, or skip to the jump if it's there!
+(More sections to be added over time.)

 #### No. 1: "_Agile project management_ is key!"